dtingg/ada_classroom/week_10/hike_finder_part_2.md

 ### Setup / Migrations

 1. Is the relation between trailheads and hikes one-to-one, one-to-many or many-to-many?
 If one-to-many, which is the one and which is the many?
 In other words, does a trailhead have many hikes, or does a hike have many trailheads?
+**One-to-many.
+A trailhead has many hikes.**
 1. Assume that the `trailheads` table has been created, but the `hikes` table still does not have a `trailhead_id` column.
 What would you put in the migration file to set up this relation?
+**add_reference :hikes, :trailhead_id, foreign_key: true**
 1. What code do we need to add to our models to fully utilize the relation between hikes and trailheads?

+    ```
+    class Hike < ApplicationRecord
+      belongs_to :trailhead
+    end
+    ```

+    ```
+    class Trailhead < ApplicationRecord
+      has_many :hikes
+    end
+    ```

 ### Relations